aiminy/IS-Seq/README.md

 different counting methods.
 These 3 types of resutls are ReadBased, Umibased, and FragmentBased analysis, respectively.

-Please click this [Video](https://youtu.be/GfFzywa7rHc) to see a tutorial to use IS-Seq for integration sites analysis.

 ### To use IS-Seq in Linux workstation, you need to install the following software and modules

 -   Install conda and python 2.7.17